Nikita8Shvachko/JavaSPBPU/pr41/README.md

 - **File Encoding**: Compress a file using Huffman coding.
 - **File Decoding**: Decompress a file that has been encoded with Huffman coding.
 - **Command-Line Arguments**: Control the program via command-line arguments.
-- **Color-Coded Console Output**: Uses colors for better readability and debugging.
+- **Color-Coded Console Output**: Uses colors for better readability.

 ## Algorithm